planetfederal/workshops/workshops/geogig/doc/source/gui/setup.rst

 .. todo:: Has the plugin already been installed?
 Or installed an not activated?
 Need to figure this out.

+.. warning:: This plugin is considered **beta software** and should not be used in production systems at the moment.

 Rolling back changes
 --------------------